SinhaAnishKumar/graphics/README.md

 # graphics
-This repository contain C / C++ programs for Computer Graphics.
+This repository contains C / C++ programs for Computer Graphics.